ndrewh/pyda/README.md

 Pyda
 ====

-Pyda lets you write simple *dynamic* binary analysis tools using Python.
+Pyda lets you write dynamic binary analysis tools using Python.

-Pyda combines [Dynamorio](https://dynamorio.org)-based instrumentation with a CPython interpreter, allowing you to ***write hooks in Python*** that directly manipulate registers/memory in the target, without going through GDB or ptrace.
+Pyda combines [Dynamorio](https://dynamorio.org)-based instrumentation with a CPython interpreter, allowing you to "inject" Python code into any x86/ARM64 Linux process, without going through GDB or ptrace.

 Features:
 - **Hooks**: Inspect and modify registers